aws-controllers-k8s/community/docs/content/docs/user-docs/cross-account-resource-management.md

   3. Annotate namespaces with AWS Account IDs

 For detailed information about how ACK service controllers manage resources in multiple AWS accounts, please refer to the Cross-Account Resource Management (CARM) [design document](https://github.com/aws-controllers-k8s/community/blob/main/docs/design/proposals/carm/cross-account-resource-management.md).

+{{% hint type="note" title="To use CARM, `--watch-namespace` must be empty" %}}
+ACK service controllers may be started in either Cluster Mode or Namespace Mode.
+When a service controller is started in Namespace Mode, the `--watch-namespace` flag is supplied and the controller will *only* watch for custom resources (CRs) in that Kubernetes Namespace.
+Because the cross-account resource management feature requires the controller to watch for custom resources on many Kubernetes Namespaces, this feature is incompatible with the Namespace Mode of running a controller and thus the `--watch-namespace` flag must not be set (or be set to an empty string).
+{{% /hint %}}

 ## Step 1: Configure your AWS accounts